From Passive to Active: How Esports Curriculum Ignites Online Student Participation

 Mental Well-being: Esports can have positive effects on mental well-being by providing your students with a sense of accomplishment, enjoyment, and mastery.
 Through games, they can achieve goals, overcome challenges, and improve skills.
 In turn, this can boost self-esteem, confidence, and motivation in online students.

-Stress-relief: Esports also serve as a form of stress relief and relaxation for students, offering an escape from academic pressures and daily stressors.
+Stress-relief: Esports also serve as a form of stress relief and relaxation for students, offering an escape from academic pressures and daily stress.
 Engaging in gaming activities can help students unwind, recharge, and experience feelings of enjoyment, satisfaction, and flow.

 Photo by Julia M Cameron, sourced from Pexels

 There are many ways to utilize esports in a curriculum.
 Extracurricular, after school programs, esports clubs, or directly within the curriculum.
-The following steps can give you an idea about what to expect for integrating esports into your curriculum so you can keep your students engaged as they learn:
+The following steps can give you an idea about what to expect for integrating esports into your curriculum so you can keep your students engaged as they learn.

-Identifying relevant esports games for online education involves considering factors such as class size, accessibility, affordability, and relevance to the curriculum.
+Identifying relevant games for online education involves considering factors such as class size, accessibility, affordability, and relevance to the curriculum.
 Here are some considerations for selecting esports games:

 Class Size: Choose esports games that can accommodate the size of your class, whether it's a small group or a larger cohort.
 Games with flexible multiplayer options, such as team-based modes or custom lobby settings, can accommodate different class sizes and ensure all students can actively participate.